Shanna L. Burke

 Neurodegenerative and Neurodevelopmental Conditions

-- As a public health social worker, Dr. Burke’s research focuses on cognition and cognitive impairment, which includes neurodevelopmental disabilities and neurodegenerative disorders, such as Alzheimer’s disease.
-Her translational objective is to decrease health disparities through the utilization of culturally responsive multi-modal assessment procedures, diagnostic methods, and interventions targeting cognitive impairments and chronic diseases across the lifespan.
+As a public health social worker, Dr. Burke’s research focuses on cognition and cognitive impairment, including neurodegenerative disorders, such as Alzheimer’s disease.
+Her translational objective is to decrease health disparities through the identification of midlife risk factors for late-life neurodegeneration, the utilization of culturally responsive multi-modal assessment procedures, diagnostic methods, and interventions targeting cognitive impairments and chronic diseases across the lifespan.

 - Simmons University, Ph.D.

 - Smith College, BA